andrew/ultimate-awesome/README.md

 - [awesome-engineering-management](https://github.com/jamescarr/awesome-engineering-management) - A collection of awesome links on all topics related to engineering management.
 - [awesome-R-blogs](https://github.com/Jeet1994/awesome-R-blogs) - A list of awesome R blogs on the web.
 - [awesome-open-chatgpt](https://github.com/jianzhnie/awesome-open-chatgpt) - Open efforts to implement ChatGPT-like models and beyond.
+- [awesome-automators](https://github.com/JoeCotellese/awesome-automators) - List of apps discussed in the Mac Automators podcast.
 - [awesome-mass-spectrometry-ml](https://github.com/JosieHong/awesome-mass-spectrometry-ml) - Awesome papers and codes list of analytical chemistry-related deep learning methods.
 - [awesome-sanitizer](https://github.com/junwha/awesome-sanitizer) - A curated list of sanitizers to detect bugs.
 - [awesome-graph-incremental-learning](https://github.com/jwsu825/awesome-graph-incremental-learning) - This repo contians a list of paper related to graph incremental learning.